Advertisement

 Where in Australia is the Titanic: The Human Story exhibition?

-After sold-out tours in London, New York, and Washington DC, Titanic: The Human Story exhibition will open in autumn 2025 in Sydney after attracting more than 75,000 visitors during a sold-out season in Brisbane earlier this year.
+After sold-out tours in London, New York, and Washington DC, Titanic: The Human Story exhibition has finally landed in Sydney after attracting more than 75,000 visitors during a sold-out season in Brisbane last year.

 For those attending, allow yourself approximately 90 minutes to walk through.